anastmel/kaiko-cryptomarketdepth/README.md

 ```python
 import kaiko_depth as kk
 ```
-## Example of Usage : How liquid is a ETH compared to Bitcoin ?
+## Example of Usage : How liquid is ETH compared to BTC

 To access the comparative market depth of a cryptocurrency, such as ETH with BTC or any other cryptocurrency, taken from the TOP 10 most liquid exchanges, you can use the `asseets_depth()` function of the module.
 Thanks to the create_json() function you can export the fully aggregated result by cryptocurrency, in a json format as shown below.
 You can choose to get this liquidity expressed in your assets unit or in USD thanks to a simple parameter.